 The final recommendation I have is to make your classroom a safe space for learning.
 Celebrate diversity and the interests of your students.

-It’s hugely powerful to students to see their teacher admit to a mistake (or mistakes).
+It’s hugely powerful for students to see their teacher admit to a mistake (or mistakes).
 This is especially true if a student is who notices and points it out.

 Cultivate a classroom community

 Class building and team building are wonderful ways to build an engaging, comfortable learning environment.
 They are essential if you plan to use groups and cooperative learning structures.

 At first, after going through Kagan training I had been hesitant to incorporate class building and team building.
 I wasn’t sure how there would ever be enough time for it.

 However, I was still willing to give it a try.
 I was shocked.
 Giving up a full day of reading every week didn’t slow my students down.
 My students were farther along in each of their group novel studies than ever before, no matter the level.

 “Work Together Wednesdays” gave students the opportunity to play.
 They could develop leadership and teamwork skills.
 They got to enjoy each other’s company, and become more comfortable with their group members.